contefranz/msmtools/README.md

----
-output: html_document
----
-# Building augmented data for multi-state models:
-# the `msmtools` package
+# Building augmented data for multi-state models: the `msmtools` package

 `msmtools` introduces a fast and general method for restructuring classical longidutinal datasets into *augmented* ones.
 The reason for this is to facilitate the modelling of longitudinal data